-How to Keep Your Pet Safe During a Hurricane and Other Natural Disasters
+How Keep Your Pet Safe During a Hurricane—And Make Sure You’re Prepared

 Share Article

 “Despite the building being raised, it was still inundated with over 18 inches of water on the second floor due to significant storm surge waters,” says Gillespie.
-The Sanibel Causeway was damaged, making the hospital inaccessible for almost a month.
+The Sanibel Causeway was damaged, making the hospital inaccessible for nearly a month.
 During this period, the lack of electricity and air conditioning exacerbated the water damage, leading to the growth of caustic mold throughout the building.
-The hospital then needed to be entirely gutted.
+The hospital needed to be entirely gutted.

-Luckily, no animals or people were hurt when the hospital was destroyed.
-But the experience was a harrowing one for the hospital staff and the pet parents who relied on the location.
+Fortunately, no animals or people were hurt when the hospital was destroyed.
+But the experience was a harrowing one for the hospital staff and the pet parents who relied on the space.
 Now, VCA is reopening the VCA Sanibel Animal Hospital in a new location.
 The expanded space is equipped with advanced technology and allows VCA to see three times the number of patients they could before.
 “We are incredibly grateful for the support and patience of our community throughout this journey,” Gillespie says.

-With hurricane season in swing, VCA is committed to educating pet parents on how to prepare for the weather.
+With hurricane season now in swing, VCA is committed to educating pet parents on how to prepare for the weather.
 We talked to Gillespie about how to keep pets safe during a natural disaster.

 Plan ahead

-You don’t want to be in a panicked frenzy when you hear that a storm is on the way.
-Planning far ahead will help you stay calm when the moment comes — and keep you from forgetting anything important.
+You don’t want to be panicked when you hear that a storm is coming.
+Planning far in advance will help you stay calm when the moment comes — and keep you from forgetting anything important.
 “We recommend that pet owners schedule annual phone and calendar reminders to prepare an emergency supply kit prior to the start of the hurricane season to avoid the chaos of impending storms,” Gillespie says.

 Find a pet-friendly shelter in advance

-Gillespie adds that an important element to consider in advance is where the pet will go in the event of an evacuation.
-According to a survey by PetSmart Charitiesopens in a new tab, 90 percent of pet parents wouldn’t leave their home during a storm if they couldn’t bring their pet with them.
-Many also stated that they would give up a spot in a shelter if they couldn’t bring their pet.
+Gillespie adds that an important element to consider in advance is where your pet will go in the event of an evacuation.
+According to a survey by PetSmart Charitiesopens in new tab, 90 percent of pet parents wouldn’t leave their home during a storm if they couldn’t bring their pet with them.
+Many also said that they would give up a spot in a shelter if they couldn’t bring their pet.
 Abandoning a pet is unthinkable, and Gillespie agrees that a pet should never be left alone during a tropical storm.

 Regularly update your pet’s microchip information